'Grigg's On Fire' again as Wigan stun West Ham in FA Cup

 Newport were close to pulling off an authentic FA Cup sensation against a side 72 places above them in the league hierarchy as they led Spurs 1-0 through a first-half headed goal from Irishman Padraig Amond.

-Yet the dream evening for the Welsh club in front of a 10,000 sell-out at Newport's tight Rodney Parade ground was ruined when Kane pounced from close range after an 83rd-minute corner for his 30th goal of the season in all competitions.
+Yet the dream evening for Newport in front of a 10,000 sell-out crowd was ruined when Kane pounced after an 83rd-minute corner to notch his 30th goal of the season in all competitions.

-It was heartbreaking for Newport, who had held out courageously in the second half, but their substantial consolation is a replay at Wembley Stadium.
+Spurs manager Mauricio Pochettino was unhappy with the commitment of his side, telling reporters he was "relieved a lot" and that "the team didn't really show that they wanted to go through to the next round".

 (Reporting by Ian Chadband, editing by Ed Osmond)